NFL Conference Futures Betting

 Current NFC odds: +1600 (Odds before season: +700)

 The 49ers started hot but are a bit of a mess right now.
 Week 3 saw them blow a late lead to the Packers, and Week 4 was a loss in a winnable game to the Seahawks.
 Once again, San Francisco has unfortunately been besieged by injuries.

-Their secondary in particular has been completely depleted, and it’s clear that this defence isn’t going to be anywhere near as good as it was during their Super Bowl run in 2019.
+Their secondary in particular has been completely depleted, and it’s clear that this defense isn’t going to be anywhere near as good as it was during their Super Bowl run in 2019.

-That’s a big problem since it appears that the offence isn’t going to be either.
+That’s a big problem since it appears that the offense isn’t going to be either.
 Jimmy Garoppolo had been shaky at best the first few weeks, and now he’s dealing with a calf injury.
-Trey Lance certainly didn’t look ready to lead an NFL offence to the playoffs during his first real action in relief.
+Trey Lance certainly didn’t look ready to lead an NFL offense to the playoffs during his first real action in relief.